a-jean-andreasian/a-jean-andreasian/README.md

 ### Disclaimer:
 > - For entertainment and educational purposes only!
-> - Also, if you “don’t find them ethical,” spoiler: I prefer creating niche, interesting, or genuinely useful projects over mundane or cloned (copy pasted/stolen) ones.
+> - Also, if you “don’t find them ethical,” spoiler: I prefer creating badass, cool, interesting, or genuinely useful projects over mundane ones.

 * **[**Banana**](https://github.com/Armen-Jean-Andreasian/Banana)**: _A todo app, which in background DDos attcks Pentagon and hosts a Mexican drug market on Darknet._